Best Buy earnings beat expectations, but shares fall as sales growth slows

 Excluding items, it earned $3.48 per share, higher than the $3.45 per share expected by analysts surveyed by Refinitiv.

 Sales online and at stores open at least 14 months grew by 12.6%, less than the 14.7% growth that analysts expected, according to StreetAccount.
+That's a sharp decline from the growth rate of 23% in the third quarter.

-Online sales in the U.S grew by 89.3% and made up 43% of the company's total domestic sales.
+While still strong, the pace of online sales growth in the U.S. slowed, too.
+It grew by 89.3% compared with 174% in the third quarter and 242% in the second quarter.

-Best Buy is among the retailers that saw sales rise rather than fall as consumers spent more time at home.
-It has benefited as much of people's lives have moved into the home, requiring people to buy additional equipment like a computer monitor for the home office, headphones and laptops for children going to school remotely and kitchen appliances to make it easier to cook meals.
+The retailer has benefited from stay-at-home restrictions that boosted purchases of equipment like computer monitors for the home office, headphones and laptops for children going to school remotely and kitchen appliances to make it easier to cook meals.

 The soaring use of technology, however, has shaken up the way that people shop.
 Instead of wandering around the store floor, more customers have browsed the website, shipped purchases to their home or retrieved them in the company's parking lot.

+Best Buy estimated that online sales will make up about 40% of total domestic sales in the year ahead.

 That's had implications for Best Buy's workforce.
-The company recently confirmed it is laying off some store employees as part of a reorganization, but did not specify how many.
+The company recently confirmed it is laying off an unspecified number of store employees as part of a reorganization.

+It also said it plans to spend $750 million to $850 million on capital expenditures and buy back at least $2 billion in stock.
+Its board approved a 27% increase in the quarterly dividend to 70 cents per share.

-As of Wednesday's close, Best Buy shares are up nearly 33% over the past year.
+As of Wednesday's close, Best Buy shares were up nearly 33% over the past year.
 The company's market value is $29.38 billion.